MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-ref/xpp-classes-methods.md

     }
 }

-// This code creates an instance of the class and gets the variables. public static void TestLastName()
+// This code creates an instance of the class and gets the fields. public static void TestLastName()
 {
     HasAFirstName hasFirstName = new HasAFirstName();